Ox1df/ox1df.github.io/_posts/2024-03-18-Shell-Scripting-Guide to-CL-Mastery.md

 you can use the `pwd` command in your terminal to find out your current directory.
 It stands for "print working directory."
 Simply type `pwd` and hit enter, and it will display the directory you're currently in.
 Give it a try in your terminal!

+# cd (change Directory)

+Now that you've familiarized yourself with your current location, let's explore navigating through the filesystem.
+We primarily utilize two types of paths: absolute and relative.

+`Absolute path:` This originates from the root directory, denoted by a slash (/).
+It signifies the complete path starting from the root.
+For instance, /home/x1df/Desktop.

+`Relative path:` This stems from your current location in the filesystem.
+If, for example, you're at /home/x1df/Documents and wish to access a directory named taxes within Documents, you can simply specify taxes/ instead of the entire path like /home/x1df/Documents/taxes.

+Now, armed with an understanding of how paths operate, let's utilize the "change directory" command, or cd, to navigate to our desired locations.